Camillerkt/FakeJobs-API/readme.md

 ### Contribution

-If you want to contribute to improve the REST API by adding countries for example, please contact me : camillerak05@gmail.com
+If you want to contribute to improve the REST API by adding jobs for example, please contact me : camillerak05@gmail.com

 ### Author